CA.L2-3.12.3

 Assessor: "How do you monitor your security controls between formal assessments?"

-You: “We use our SIEM tool to monitor firewall rules, access logs, and authentication events daily.
-Every month, our IT manager performs a manual review of password policies and encryption settings.”
-[Pull up SIEM dashboard and monthly checklist template]
+"We use our SIEM to monitor firewall rules, access logs, and authentication events daily.
+Every month, our IT manager performs a manual review of password policies and encryption settings.
+[Pull up SIEM dashboard and monthly checklist template]"

 Assessor: "Show me monitoring results from the past 30 days."

-You: [Pull up SIEM dashboard showing recent activity, compliance scan results, and the most recent monthly review checklist]
+"Here's the SIEM dashboard with recent activity, compliance scan results, and the most recent monthly review checklist.
+[Pull up SIEM dashboard and monthly checklist]"

 Assessor: "Did the monitoring detect any issues?"

-You: “Two findings: one user account that was not disabled after termination, and one firewall rule that was modified without approval.
-Both were fixed within hours.”
-[Pull up tickets showing the alerts, investigation notes, and remediation details]
+"Two findings: one user account that was not disabled after termination, and one firewall rule modified without approval.
+Both were fixed within hours.
+[Pull up tickets showing the alerts, investigation notes, and remediation details]"

 This guide is for reference only and does not replace official CMMC documentation or professional compliance advice.